jfrog/artifactory-docker-examples/kubernetes/helm/artifactory-ha/README.md

 ### Create a unique Master Key
 Artifactory HA cluster requires a unique master key.
 By default the chart has one set in values.yaml (`artifactory.masterKey`).

-This key is for demo purpose and should not be used in a production environment.
+**This key is for demo purpose and should not be used in a production environment!**

 You should generate a unique one and pass it to the template at install/upgrade time.
 ```bash